70 Is The New 62

 - your age 66 benefit is $100 per year

-If you delay one more year, you will instead receive $108 per year.
+If you delay until age 67, you will instead receive $108 per year.
 You lost $100 of benefits for one year but your benefit will permanently be $8 larger.

 How many years do you need to live in order for the extra $8 per year to make up the one-time loss of $100?
-It is about 13 years.
+It is ~13 years.
 Ignoring the interest on the money, you give up $100 once to get $8 more every year (100/8 ≈ 13).
+Your annual inflation adjustment will also start with a base that is 8% larger.
+That will become meaningful over the years.

 So, when you turn 66, if you believe you have 14+ years to live, delay your benefit claim.
 Continue to re-assess this decision through age 70 as your benefit increases 8% for each year you further delay.

-For married couples, the conclusion is stronger.
-You should maximize the larger benefitso the higher earning spouse should delay claiming to age 70.
+For married couples, the recommendation is stronger.
+You should maximize the larger benefit so the higher earning spouse should delay claiming to age 70.
 With two of you, there is a greater likelihood that at least one of you will live to an above average age.
 By maximizing the benefit of the higher earner, you will maximize the lifetime value for the surviving spouse.

 There are two circumstances where it may not make sense to delay claiming.